About New York Theatre Workshop:

 About the Position:

-Creates and oversees systems to improve day to day operations and efficient execution of company-wide initiatives
+Creates and oversees systems to improve day to day operations of the scene shop

 You enjoy improving systems with an eye toward the future and enjoy solving problems in the moment